-When you have a kid that consumes the amount of pickles my kid does, I have figured out how to make refrigerator dill pickles all year.
+When you have a kid that consumes the number of pickles my kid does, I have figured out how to make refrigerator dill pickles all year.
 This recipe for refrigerator dill pickles is super simple, is ready in 24 hours to start devouring and last up to 10 weeks in the fridge.

 The base of these pickles are obviously cucumbers but then also garlic and onion are used in every jar.
 I am able to either grow cucumber for pickling or buy some small cucumbers from Sam's club or Aldi's.
 I am sure traditional cucumbers would work too, but the slices would just be larger in diameter.

 All the cucumbers, onions and garlic need sliced thinly.
 I have found the fastest way to slice all the cucumbers is using a mandoline slicer.
 It makes all the cucumber slices consistent and helps to quickly get the onions and garlic sliced.